dstracquadanio/Reacto_PairSum/README.md

 # Pair Sum

 ## Interviewer Prompt
-Given an array `arr` consisting of `N` integers, sorted in ascending order (least to greatest), and a separate number (a `sum`), determine if any 2 numbers in the array add up to the sum.
+Given an array `arr` consisting of `N` integers sorted in ascending order (least to greatest) and a separate number (a `sum`), determine if any 2 different numbers in the array add up to the sum.
 Return `true` if any 2 different numbers within the array add up to sum.
-Return `false` if no 2 numbers in the array add up to sum.
+Return `false` if no 2 different numbers in the array add up to sum.

 ## Examples